Sweet Charity (film): Box office

-The actual cost of the film's production has been disputed, amidst conflicting accounts by Universal Pictures, reports in Variety, and claims by Fosse himself, but estimates range from more than $20 million to just $8 million.
-Regardless of the actual cost, the film's returns were a huge disappointment for the studio.
+The actual cost of the film's production has been disputed, amidst conflicting accounts by Universal Pictures, reports in Variety, and claims by Fosse himself, but estimates range from $8 million to more than $20 million.
+Regardless of the actual cost, the film's returns were disappointing.
 By January 1970, the film had made only $1.1 million, just a bit more than the cost of Shirley MacLaine's salary.
 By 1976, according to Variety, the film earned rentals of $4,025,000 in the US and Canada.

 Accolades

 The film was screened at the 1969 Cannes Film Festival, but outside of the main competition.

-The film is recognized by American Film Institute in these lists: